xzy-xzy/SPOR/README.md

 # SPOR
-Dataset and code for paper "SPOR: A Comprehensive and Practical Evaluation Method for Compositional Generalization in Data-to-Text Generation"
+Dataset and code for paper [SPOR: A Comprehensive and Practical Evaluation Method for Compositional Generalization in Data-to-Text Generation](https://arxiv.org/abs/2405.10650).

 ## Dataset
 The datasets are available as `dataset.jsonl` files in `dataset_webnlg` and `dataset_e2e`.
 The fields included in the file are: